THIS WEEK (Oct. 19-27) AT REEF SEEKERS DIVE

 • • •

-And that's it for now.
-Have a great week and let's go diving soon!!!
+That'll do it for now.
+Have a great week and let's go diving soon!!!!

 Owner, Reef Seekers Dive Co.